To stay in ketosis you have to pay attention to what you eat. Find out whether lentils are keto-friendly and what other legume options you have.

 Lentils are lens-shaped legumes that come in a variety of colors.
 You can eat them boiled on their own, as the main ingredient in soup, or as an ingredient in dishes like salads.

-100 grams of boiled lentils contains the following amounts of carbs (2):
+100 grams or about 1/2 cup of boiled lentils contains the following amounts of carbs (1):

 - Total carbs: 20.1 grams

 - Of which fiber: 7.9 grams

 In combination with the other foods in your diet, the 12.2 grams of net carbohydrates in 100 grams of boiled lentils is likely enough to kick you out of ketosis.